codemusket/web-code/README.md

 # README #

-This is a collection of some of my code samples in my web development work.
+Some code samples of my web development work.